Rahway County Jane Doe (Attempt to Match) - Was Her Name Annie Primroe?

 One way to disprove that Annie Primroe was the Rahway County Jane Doe is to find her death record that proves she lived past 1887.
 She can't be declared dead in absentia or anything like that: in fact, dead in absentia might mean she was the Jane Doe.
 However, if you can prove that Annie Primroe lived past 1887 then it would mean she wasn't the Rahway County Jane Doe.

 I have done some introductory work on this subject with Ancestry records.
 However, the name Primroe is not very common.
-I've wondered if it is meant to be "Primrose," however, as soon as you start working on angles like that you are going on often-futile tangents.
+I've wondered if it is meant to be "Primrose," however, as soon as you start working on angles like that you are going on often futile tangents.

 But finding Annie Primroe in Ancestry would be a great first step.
 The challenge is that her first name is the kind that has a lot of derivations, like Anne, Ann, or Anna.
-If you find someone that might be her, then keep in mind the family tree connections in trying to identify her.
+If you find someone who might be her, then keep in mind the family tree connections in trying to identify her.
 She has a sister named Hattie Lesher, with Lesher probably being a married name.
 "Hattie" can stand alone or it can mean Henrietta or Harriette.
 Hattie Lesher should be dead by June 18th, 1902.
-Also, Annie should have a cousin with the initials "J.J.T" that should be alive as of June 18th, 1902.
+Also, Annie should have a cousin with the initials "J.J.T" who should be alive as of June 18th, 1902.

 Any connections to Buffalo and Rahway County, New Jersey would be very interesting, of course.
 If you build off of this article, then please just be sure to properly cite me and link back.